gaboesquivel/about-lift/readme.md

 > If you have been to Costa Rica, a term you should be familiar with is “Pura Vida.”
 Simply translated, it means “simple life” or “pure life”, but in Costa Rica, it is more than just a saying, its a lifestyle.
 The "Pura Vida" symbolizes for Costa Ricans the simplicity of good living, well-being, joy, happiness and optimism, associated with the art of appreciating beauty in the simple and natural.

+The Pura Vida DAC is software development collective that operates entirely on smart contracts.
+Everything from product planning to development and marketing is tracked and secured on the blockchain, contributors get rewarded automatically upon task completion.

 ## Purpose

 The Pura Vida DAC focuses on building open source software and dApps that empower people and help create abundance on earth.